okayzed/webgloss/000_intro.md

 welcome
 =======

-please find a collection of articles about the modern web app for your enjoyment.
+please find here a collection of knowledge about the modern web app for your enjoyment.